 (John 1:12, 3:3-8, 15-17; Romans 8:14-17; Ephesians 2:8-9)

 In the one true church as the Body of Christ, composed exclusively of all who have been born again by placing their trust in the Lord Jesus Christ.
 We believe as members of this one Body, we are united by the Holy Spirit to one another and to Christ, who is the Head of the Body-His church.
 We believe that God desires His children to be holy, as He is holy, conformed into the image of Jesus.

 (1 Corinthians 12:12-13; Colossians 1:18; Ephesians 1:22-23; Romans 8:28-29, 1 Thessalonians 4:3,7-8; 1 Peter 1:13-16)

-That every true child of God possesses eternal life and is, therefore, safe and secure for all eternity; being justified by faith, sanctified by God, and sealed by the Holy Spirit he cannot lose his salvation.
-However, a Christian can through sin, lose his fellowship, joy, power, testimony, and reward, and incur the Father’s chastisement.
-Relationship is eternal, being established by the new birth; fellowship, however, is dependent upon obedience.
+That every true child of God is an heir of eternal life through Jesus.
+Being justified by faith, sanctified by God, and sealed by the Holy Spirit, he/she cannot lose their salvation.
+However, a Christian can through sin, lose their fellowship, joy, power, testimony, and final reward, and also incur the Father’s chastisement.
+Obedience to the Commandments of the Lord Jesus is a validation of this blessed assurance.

 (John 10:28-29; Hebrews 12:5-11; 1 Cor.
 11:30-32; John 5:24)